 TIP: keep the edges of your stamp clean and free from excess paint to ensure a clean print.

-Use a piece of clean paper to mask adjacent tiles when you’re printing half tiles.
+Use a piece of clean paper to mask adjacent tiles when you’re printing half patchwork tiles.

 Black and white is such a classic combination and it works in any room.
 I have teamed up my black and white bathroom with a deep green accent wall to create a Victorian look.
-My bathroom is my sanctuary and now I love it even more!
+My bathroom is my sanctuary and now it even has a luxury bar cart – love it even more!

 This post was originally created for Ideas Magazine.